-In this 4th Edition, the content of the book has been thoroughly revised to reflect the major changes in plastic materials and their processing techniques that have occurred in the 19 years since the previous edition.
-The plastics and processing techniques addressed within the book have been comprehensively updated to reflect current materials and technologies, and new worked examples and problems have also been included.
+This updated edition has been thoroughly revised to reflect major changes in plastic materials and their processing techniques that have occurred in the 19 years since the previous edition.
+The plastics and processing techniques addressed within the book have been comprehensively updated to reflect current materials and technologies, with new worked examples and problems also included.

-- Gives new engineers and technologists a thorough understanding of the essentials of properties and processing behaviour of plastics and composites
+- Gives new engineers and technologists a thorough understanding of the essential properties and processing behavior of plastics and composites

-- Thorough coverage of plastics materials and engineering makes this a great source of foundational information for students, early-career engineers and researchers
+- Presents a great source of foundational information for students, early-career engineers and researchers

 - Demonstrates how basic engineering principles in design, mechanics of materials, fluid mechanics and thermodynamics may be applied to modern plastic materials

 Plastics/Composites engineers, manufacturing engineers, plastics technologists, processing engineers, design engineers, product engineers involved with plastics material development or modification.
 Undergraduate/postgraduate engineers in Mechanical, Aerospace, Manufacturing and related disciplines who are studying plastics and composites as part of their degree programmes.
 Undergraduate/Postgraduate Materials Scientists/Engineers

 5. Analysis of Polymer Melt Flow